Victoria Quarter Shopping Centre, Leeds

 Party the night away at Call Lane

-Boasting the liveliest nightlife in Leeds, Call Lane is a popular haunt for students and young professionals.
-Dance into the small hours at Wire or Space, or spend the evening in Call Lane Social, open until 4am every day.
-Alternatively, if a night on the tiles isn’t your thing, head to Jake’s Bar to sample one of their very own homemade liqueurs, straight from their copper pot, affectionately known as Tabitha.
+Call Lane is where you'll find the liveliest nightlife in Leeds, popular with students and young professionals.
+Dance the night away at hotspots like Wire or Space, or even hang out at Call Lane Social, which stays open until 4am every day.
+If dancing isn't your thing though, visit Jake’s Bar and sip on one of their homemade liqueurs, crafted right there in their charming copper pot, affectionately known as Tabitha.

 Where to shop